MiguelJordans/LAPR2-G40/docs/SprintB/US7/US7_RegisterEmployee.md

 ## 1. Requirements Engineering

-*In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
-It is also suggested to capture the requirements acceptance criteria and existing dependencies to other requirements.
-At last, identfy the involved input and output data and depicted an Actor-System interaction in order to fulfill the requirement.*

 ### 1.1.
 User Story Description

 *As an administrator, I want to register a new employee*

 ### 1.2.
 Customer Specifications and Clarifications

 *Insert here any related specification and/or clarification provided by the client together with **your interpretation**.
 When possible, provide a link to such specifications/clarifications.*